Colby Carthel: 2019 season

 Carthel inherited a program that received a post-season ban because the previous regime's failure to meet APR standards.
-With the ban SFA also had to forfeit any wins from the 2013–2019 seasons.
-Several upperclassmen student-athletes were academically suspended for the entire season.
-43 different Freshmen saw meaningful snaps during the 2019 season.
+With the ban Stephen F. Austin also had to forfeit any wins from the 2013 season to the 2019 season.
+Several upperclassmen student-athletes were academically suspended for the entire season and 43 different freshmen saw meaningful snaps during the 2019 season.

 2020 season

-During the Covid Season, the Football Season was condensed to 10 games.
-4 being FBS opponents of UTEP, UTSA, SMU and Memphis.
-With the limited amount of FCS teams playing during the 2020 Fall Semester, only teams available to play were Abilene Christian and Eastern Kentucky.
-The game between ACU and SFA was for the 2020 Fall Southland Championship.
-This was Carthel's first major win at SFA.
-He would eventually finish the season with a 6-4 record.
+During the Covid season, the football season was condensed to ten games.
+Four being FBS opponents of UTEP, UTSA, SMU and Memphis.
+With the limited amount of FCS opponents playing during the 2020 fall semester, only teams available to play were Abilene Christian and Eastern Kentucky.
+The game between Abilene Christian and Stephen F. Austin was for the 2020 fall Southland Conference championship.
+This was Carthel's first major win at Stephen F. Austin.
+He would finish the season with a 6–4 record.

 2021 season

-Year 3 under Coach Carthel, the Lumberjacks showed continued improvement.
+In Coach Carthel's third year, the Lumberjacks showed continued improvement.
 Several All-Conference caliber players including Xavier Gipson, B.J.
-Thompson, Trae Self, Rayshad Nichols, TKai Lloyd, Myles Heard and many others helped lead SFA to an 8-3 Regular season record and giving the Lumberjacks their first playoff appearance since 2014.
+Thompson, Trae Self, Rayshad Nichols, TKai Lloyd, Myles Heard and many others helped lead Stephen F. Austin to an 8–3 regular season record and giving the Lumberjacks their first playoff appearance since 2014.